yaoweihua/wallet-service/Readme.md

 ## Features
 This wallet service implements the following basic features:
-- **User registration and account management**: Allows users to create accounts and manage their profiles.
 - **Deposit functionality**: Users can deposit money into their wallets.
 - **Withdrawal functionality**: Users can withdraw money from their wallets.
 - **Balance query**: Users can check their current wallet balance.